zynksoftware/Zynk-Workflow/_docs/Sage-200-Connector/Importing-Goods-Received-Notes-into-Sage-200.md

 </Company>
 ```

 For workflows created in versions of Zynk prior to v2.22 (using the ImportGoodsReceivedNotes task), the format is as follows.
+See [Sage 200 GRN XML](sage-200-grn-xml) for more details on the Zynk XML Goods Note format for Sage 200.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>